Skip to content

 Phase 1: Feel Right

-• Reduce pain, tension, and irritation
+• Reduce pain and irritation

 • Calm the nervous system